bowser-js/bowser/README.md

 `osversion` may also be set:

-  * `osversion` - for Android, iOS, Windows Phone, WebOS, Bada, and Tizen.
+  * `osversion` - for Android, iOS, MacOS, Windows, Windows Phone, WebOS, Bada, and Tizen.
 If included in UA string.

 iOS is always reported as `ios` and additionally as `iphone`/`ipad`/`ipod`, whichever one matches best.
 If WebOS device is an HP TouchPad the flag `touchpad` is additionally set.